 St Austell site, 1907.

 St Austell followed Scott and Moffatt's typical design.
 It had a single-storey front block with a central entrance archway.
 To the rear was the main accommodation block, three storeys high, and having the Master's quarters at the centre.
 An infirmary block stood to the rear.
 A new infirmary block was built at the north in about 1914.

 After 1930, the workhouse was redesignated as a Public Assistance Institution.
 After 1948 it became Sedgemoor Priory Hospital providing care for geriatric patients.
 It closed in around 1969 and all the buildings subsequently demolished.

-The union also operated a number of children's scattered homes: 'Slades', 'Tregonissey', 'St Blazey Gate', 'Godolphin', and 'Trewhiddle'.’
+The St Austel Union operated a number of children's scattered homes in and around St Austell.
+Their names are recorded as: 'Slades', 'Tregonissey', 'St Blazey Gate', 'Godolphin', and 'Trewhiddle'.’

 - Cornwall Record Office, Old County Hall, Truro, Cornwall, TR1 3AY.
 Holdings include: Guardians' minute books (1839-43, 1845-8, 1890-2, 1897-1930); Ledgers (1905-15, 1918-29); etc.

 This page () is copyright Peter Higginbotham.
 Contents may not be reproduced without permission.